kunzaatko/TransferFunctions.jl/benchmark/README.md

 ### Running with Tag Filters

-You can use BenchmarkTools tag filtering to run specific benchmarks:
+You can use the `BenchmarkTools` tag filtering to run specific benchmarks:

 ```julia
 using BenchmarkTools